HDMI

 Command parameter description:

 gst-launch-1.0: This is GStreamer's command-line tool for building and running a GStreamer pipeline.uridecodebin uri=file:///home/pi/test.mp3: Uses theuridecodebinelement to read and automatically decode audio files from the specified URI pathfile:///home/pi/test.mp3.
-This is an advanced element that can automatically detect media types and select appropriate demuxers and decoders.! audioconvert: Through the!symbol, connects the output of the previous element to the input of the next element.audioconvertis used to convert audio formats, ensuring audio format compatibility between consecutive elements.! audioresample: Resamples the audio, adjusting the audio sample rate to match the requirements of subsequent elements.! autoaudiosink: Automatically selects an appropriate audio output component to play audio content.
-Depending on the system environment, it will choose the most suitable audio output device, such as ALSA, PulseAudio, or other available audio backends.
+This is an advanced element that can automatically detect media types and select appropriate demuxers and decoders.! audioconvert: Through the!symbol, connects the output of the previous element to the input of the next element.audioconvertis used to convert audio formats, ensuring audio format compatibility between adjacent elements.! audioresample: Resamples the audio, adjusting the audio sample rate to match the requirements of subsequent elements.! autoaudiosink: Automatically selects an appropriate audio output component to play audio content.
+Depending on the system environment, it selects the most suitable audio output device, such as ALSA, PulseAudio, or other available audio backends.

-Audio Playback Display Effect
+Audio Playback Interface

 Advanced Functions